jlmnrc/intake24_integration/README.md

 Useful to include: the module version, your REDCap version, your Intake24 version, the relevant lines from the project's **Logging** page (the module writes its own entries there), and whether scheduling is switched on.

 **Corrections to this guide are genuinely welcome.** The notes on how Intake24 behaves were verified against one version at one point in time — see *A note on accuracy* above.
 If your instance does something different, that's worth knowing about, and your instance is the authority, not this document.

-## Citing this module

-If this module contributed to your study, a citation is appreciated — it's the only way work like this is visible to funders and promotion committees.
-It is not a condition of use; the module is free software under the GPL-3.0 licence.

-**The reference itself doesn't name a version** — it stays valid whichever release you used:

-> Liman J. *Intake24.com Integration: a REDCap external module.* https://github.com/jlmnrc/intake24_integration

-**State the version you actually ran in your methods prose instead**, where it belongs for reproducibility:

-> Participant account creation and the hand-off between REDCap and Intake24 were automated using the Intake24.com Integration REDCap external module (Liman J, Monash University), version *[the version you used]*.

-Keeping the two separate means your reference list doesn't go stale when the module is updated, while your methods still record exactly what you ran.
-You can find the version on REDCap's **External Modules** page, next to the module name.

-Please cite **Intake24** and **REDCap** as well — each has its own requirements, and this module doesn't stand in for either.
-Their websites carry the current wording.

-This module is an independent add-on: **not part of REDCap, and not part of or endorsed by Intake24.**